adrianmcli/next-boilerplate/README.md

 * `redux-config` — Configures Redux; It is also where all the reducers and initial app states are combined.
 * `counter` — Implements a Redux-based increment/decrement counter with its own actions, reducers, and initial state.
 * `todoapp` — Implements a simple Redux-based todo app similar to the `counter` module, but with more complex containers and components.
+* `fetch` — Implements an asynchronous fetching example.
+It fetches from an API endpoint and displays the resulting data.

 # Conventions